Finally, one year on—how I got screwed out of my job and why I’m not bitter

 XXXXXXX University

-A picture a blackboard with the words You're Fired written in chalk in large, filled-in block letters.
+A picture a blackboard with the words You're Fired written in chalk, symbolizing that I'd been screwed out of my job

-My suspicions confirmed—I was never considered part of the team
+My suspicions confirmed—they never considered me part of the team

 I wouldn’t say I was close to any of the other Korean profs in my department.
 We were cordial and could make small talk, but I was never invited to meetings.
 Actually, I was invited to the first meeting Prof W chaired as head of the department.
-I was never asked to join another department meeting again.
+No one ever asked me to join another department meeting again.
 Nothing happened—I hardly said a thing.
-I was simply never asked back.
+They never asked me back.
 No explanation.

-That was the last contact, bar one phone call, I would receive from the school.
+That was the last contact I would receive from the school, bar one phone call.
 I’d worked with four of the five Korean profs for almost two decades (remember, I hadn’t met the fifth).
 Despite some of them coming to my son’s first birthday party, not one of them reached out to me by phone, text, or email.
-Not once during the two years we all knew I’d be let go.
+Not once during the two years we all knew I was effectively being screwed out of my job.

 A picture of a lawyer talking on the phone taking notes